mattlovaglio/toolbar-basic/README.md

 ###Credits

 A big thanks to [Suda](https://github.com/suda) for making the tool-bar package.
-And for some of the example code.
+And for the example code.

-And to [CakeCatz](https://github.com/cakecatz) for making the flex-toolbar and for the url code.
+And to [CakeCatz](https://github.com/cakecatz) for making the flex-toolbar.